zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

   - [ ] Does training for multiple tasks improve the accuracy?
   - [ ] Train new submission models
 - [ ] Measure improvements over voting in other model predictions
+- [ ] Maybe the model is not as accurate in the test set as in the evaluation set?
+- [ ] Why cheating did not get perfect accuracy?